 Kathmandu is the largest city and capital of Nepal.

-People from all over the Nepal migrates to Kathmandu in search of jobs, education, health etc.
+People from all over Nepal migrate to Kathmandu in search of jobs, education, health, etc.

-It offers glorious historical places recognized by world heritage site such as Pashupatinath Temple, Bhaktapur Durbar Square, Sayambunath Status, Patan areas etc.
+It offers glorious historical places recognized by world heritage sites such as Pashupatinath Temple, Bhaktapur Durbar Square, Sayambunath Status, Patan areas, etc.

 Warnings & Dangers in Kathmandu